Doctor Who: Everything we know about Jodie Whittaker’s new Doctor - UPDATED!

 When will Jodie Whittaker’s first full series of Doctor Who be on TV?

-After making her Christmas 2017 debut, Whittaker will have to wait a while before beginning time-spanning adventures in earnest, as it has been revealed her first full series won’t air until autumn 2018.
+Whittaker will have to wait a while before beginning time-spanning adventures in earnest, as it has been revealed her first full series won’t air until autumn 2018 (probably some time in October, though there’s no official word yet).

 Still, we’re sure it will be well worth the wait.
 And in the meantime we have so much still to learn about her…